ubc/b2-template/README.md

 ## Dependencies

-Software that needs to be installed by the user before using this template, listed with their own dependencies mainly for version mismatch troubleshooting.
+These tools (listed with their individual dependencies) needs to be installed by the user before using this template.
+The version numbers are provided for troubleshooting purposes, but they're not hard requirements, just the version that was used at the time.

 * [Gradle](http://www.gradle.org/) 1.10
  * [Apache Ant](http://ant.apache.org/) 1.9.2